What Is a Gap Analysis?

-If you’re wondering how to do a gap analysis, follow these three simple steps.
+If you’re wondering how to do a gap analysis, follow these four simple steps.
 Regardless of your industry, you’ll be able to apply these tips across any discipline and meet your business goals.

 1. Analyze your current state

 First, you’ll need to choose which area of your business you want to focus on and start with your current state.
 You need to discover where your organization currently is before you can make a plan for reaching your goals.

 For example, your company wants to become the most loved in your industry, but your customer support team reports that many calls and customer interactions end in frustration on the customers’ part.

 Is your product the problem or does your support team need more training on handling difficult calls?
 You won’t know until you dig in, which will mean talking to the people involved, gathering data, and scrutinizing your KPIs.
 To make sense of this information and visualize your current state, use a gap analysis tool––a customer journey map, empathy map, service blueprint, or process flow.

 If you wanted to find out what causes customer frustration, you might gather quantitative information, like your company’s NPS score or the number of negative calls handled each week.
 You might also look at qualitative information, like customer comments or feedback from your support reps on the current call process.